 The changes, do not affect Post University’s day-to-day routine staff business.
 We will maintain academic support services, residence hall, and dining services.
 University managers, the Associate Experience Team will have further information for you.

-Effective Monday, March 30, we will return to in-person classes on Main Campus.
+Effective Monday, March 30, we will return to in-person classes on Campus.
 We may alter this date based upon the situation.
 We will provide an update in advance.

 - University Cleanliness is top priority.
 Our cleaning crews have taken extra measures to keep public and common areas on campus, as well as in resident housing and the dining hall clean with daily disinfections.
 This includes walls, windows, lavatories, railings, doors, floors and more.
 We will continue to disinfect the places students touch most.
 Additional hand sanitizing stations have been set up in high traffic areas.